yujunz/gitlab.com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 root     29638  0.0  0.0  12940   920 pts/0    S+   12:16   0:00 grep wal-push
 ```

-If the timestamp on the wall-e process is relatively long time in the past (e.g. 15 mins, 1h) then that's a hint that it's stuck at uploading files.
+If the timestamp on the WAL-E process is relatively long time in the past (e.g. 15 mins, 1h) then that's a hint that it's stuck at uploading files.

 Check the state of the process with: `strace -p <pid>` .
 If the process is stuck, `strace` will show no activity.